rickevry/ClusterChallenge/README.md

 - Worker2 is restarted (2-6 second downtime)
 - Worker1 fails to reconnect to restarted Worker2

+### Details
+- Proto.Cluster.Identity.MongoDb 0.12.0
+- Tested in AKS and Kubernetes Docker for Windows

 ### Log files

 - [Successful communication][1]